jyanar/flatiron-ccn-workshop-2025/docs/source/full/day1/phase_precession.md

 axs[1].plot(ex_position.index - ex_position.index[0], ex_position)
-axs[1].set_title("Animal Position on Linear Track") axs[1].set_ylabel("Position (cm)") # LOOK UP UNITS axs[1].set_xlabel("time (s)")
+axs[1].set_title("Animal Position on Linear Track") axs[1].set_ylabel("Position (cm)") # LOOK UP UNITS axs[1].set_xlabel("Time (s)");
 ```

+As we would expect, there is a strong theta oscillation dominating the LFP while the animal runs down the track.
+This oscillation is weaker after the run is complete.

++++

 ***
 Getting the Wavelet Decomposition
 -----------------------------------
-As we would expect, there is a strong theta oscillation dominating the LFP while the animal runs down the track.
 To illustrate this further, we'll perform a wavelet decomposition on the LFP trace during this run.

 DEFINE WAVELET DECOMPOSITION